 The common tendency to attribute life to our non-living creations is nowhere more apparent than in the fields of robotics and artificial intelligence.
 There are many credulous human fools who actually believe that we will one day be able to create complex robotic creatures that will be alive, just like Dr Frankenstein’s monster.
 But these dead creations, which, unlike a true living creature, require the attentions and ministrations of their creators to remain functional, only have the semblance of life, which semblance their creators have sought to encourage by making their artificial creations resemble as closely as possible the living original, whether in appearance or behaviour, or both, as well as by making them as independent of the attentions of their creator as possible.

 Before humans began to create, and consequently became mesmerised by, their dead creations, they were filled with wonder at the many different living and non-living creations of the Almighty Creator.
 But gradually, as our human creations became more complex, numerous, and interesting, we began spending more and more time observing, and later, interacting with, these non-living human creations, rather than the living creations of the Creator.
-In the present age, there are many people who actually prefer human creations to the living Creation of God, the belief in whose existence many of them have rejected as a superstitious remnant of our species’ primitive, ignorant past.
+In the present age, there are many people who actually prefer human creations to the living Creation of God, the belief in whose existence many of them have abandoned as a superstitious remnant of our species’ primitive, ignorant past.

-To paraphrase the philosophical anecdote about the tree that falls in a forest and, if no one hears it, does it make a sound? – since sounds are purely sensorial experiences of things that happen in the world – we can ask, Do human creations, including our many different artworks, have any significance if there are no humans to appreciate them?
-The obvious answer is no, which answer many people living today will have difficulty understanding because they live so thoroughly immersed, enmeshed, and entrapped in the completely artificial world which we clever humans have created.
+To paraphrase the philosophical anecdote about the tree that falls in a forest and, if no one hears it, does it make a sound? – since sounds are purely sensorial experiences of things that happen in the world, and therefore they require a perceiving organism to perceive them – we can ask, Do human creations, including our many different artworks, have any significance if there are no humans to appreciate them?
+The obvious answer is no, which answer many people living today will have difficulty understanding because they live so thoroughly immersed, enmeshed, and entrapped in the completely artificial world that we clever humans have created.
 For many of them, this artificial human world only briefly, occasionally, and peripherally intersects with Nature, which forms a dim, unimportant, and distant backdrop against which the much more interesting – to them, anyways – human world exists and develops.
 It is only when some natural disaster or event, such as an earthquake, hurricane, volcanic eruption, eclipse, comet, meteor shower, tornado, drought, tsunami, pestilence, or fire, occurs that Nature impinges on their exceedingly myopic and obsessive preoccupation with all things human.
 In addition, many people interact deliberately with Nature only in limited and well-defined ways, such as on camping, hiking, fishing, or hunting trips, or sight-seeing tours, such as safaris, polar bear excursions, or a whale-watching cruise.
 The vestiges of Nature that are allowed to exist in artificial urban agglomerations are carefully controlled, shaped, and selected; the primary example of this is lawns, which are densely-planted grasses that are regularly cut, so that they are not able to do what all plants naturally do, which is to grow to maturity and produce seeds.

 Another way to phrase this question is, Do human creations resonate with any other living creatures in the way that they resonate with humans?
 Again, the answer is no. But even in the case of humans, the great majority of artistic creations do not resonate with, or have meaning for, the great majority of people.
 Many people have had the experience of encountering an artwork, whether a poem, play, musical composition, sculpture, or handicraft, from a foreign culture that leaves them baffled, indifferent, or bored.
-The value, importance, and meaning of any artwork comes from having grown up in a society where it is often mentioned and lauded, and one is regularly exposed to it.
+The value, importance, and meaning of any artwork comes from having grown up in a society where it is often mentioned and lauded, and one is periodically exposed to it.
 Without these exposures and cultural references, the work will not have the slightest significance or meaning for one.
-The way that one’s artistic tastes are formed is more or less the same way that one’s culinary tastes are developed – by living in a society where one sees other people eating certain foods and drinking certain beverages, and by eating and drinking these things oneself, so that one comes to like and prefer these foods and beverages to all others.
-Of course, reading is probably more important in the case of art than it is in the case of food and drink, since one can also develop one’s artistic tastes and sensibilities by reading works about art, which may include photographic reproductions of those artworks which are considered to be important and therefore worthy of our attention.
+The way that one’s artistic tastes are formed is more or less the same way that one’s culinary tastes are acquired – by living in a society where one sees other people eating certain foods and drinking certain beverages, and by eating and drinking these things oneself, so that one comes to like and prefer these foods and beverages to all others.
+Of course, reading is probably more important in the case of art than it is in the case of food and drink, since one can also develop one’s artistic tastes and sensibilities by reading works about art, which may include photographic reproductions of those artworks that are considered to be important and therefore worthy of our attention.

 Those artworks that are able to transcend these geographical limitations are called “universal,” although they are not as universal as the many who admire them believe they are, while those that are able to transcend the temporal limitations of the age in which they were created are called “timeless” and “enduring.”
 But even those artworks that are considered to be universal or timeless, such as Homer’s epics, Shakespeare’s plays, Mozart’s compositions, Picasso’s paintings, Gaudi’s buildings, and Kurosawa’s films, have their detractors, those many individuals for whom they do not resonate, and therefore have no worth or meaning.

 So long as humanity continues to prefer its many artificial human creations to the living Creation of God, we are in danger, by valuing the false over the true, the dead over the living, of destroying ourselves.
 I am most certainly not saying that we must abandon art and artificiality, at which we humans excel.
-But it is absolutely imperative that we regain the wonder at – and respect for – God’s living Creation, which so many of us have lost, and which inspired the cave painters and many others to seek to recreate these wondrous, living forms in their paintings and artworks.
-For it is precisely this preference for our dead human creations to the living creations of God, along with the assumption that whatever is human is superior to, and intrinsically more valuable than, whatever is natural, that is the root of the great and unparalleled destruction which we are presently wreaking on the Earth and its many living creatures, without which we cannot survive.
-For when we have driven the fish and the fowl, the plants and the animals, the birds and the beasts, and numerous other living creatures to extinction, as we are in the process of doing, will we be able to eat, be nourished by, and survive on our artistic and technological imitations of them?
+But it is absolutely imperative that we regain the wonder at – and respect for – God’s living Creation, which wonder and respect so many of us modern humans have lost, and which inspired the cave painters and many others to seek to recreate these wondrous, living forms in their paintings and artworks.
+For it is precisely this preference for our dead human creations to the living creations of God, along with the assumption that whatever is human is superior to, and intrinsically more valuable than, whatever is natural, that is the root of the great and unparalleled destruction that we are presently wreaking on the Earth and its many living creatures, without which we cannot survive.
+For when we have driven the fish and the fowl, the plants and the animals, the birds and the beasts, and numerous other living creatures to extinction, as we are in the process of doing, will we be able to eat, be nourished by, and survive on our artistic representations and technological imitations of them?